Dwarf Fortress

+Originally displayed using ASCII graphics, the game is set in a detailed, procedurally generated fantasy world with randomized creatures, NPCs, and history.
+Players can control a colony of dwarves in a fortress or explore the world as a player character.
+Its mechanics have been lauded for their depth and complexity.

 Prior to Dwarf Fortress, Tarn Adams was working on a project called Slaves to Armok: God of Blood which was a role-playing game.
 By 2004, Adams decided to shift from the original Armok to Dwarf Fortress after the former became difficult to maintain.
 Adams calls it his life's work and said in 2011 that version 1.0 will not be ready for at least another 20 years, and even after that he would continue to work on it.
+A paid edition with graphical tiles and a new soundtrack was published by Kitfox Games and released to Steam and Itch.io in 2022.

+Critics praised its complex and emergent gameplay but had mixed reactions to its difficulty and learning curve.
+The game influenced Minecraft, RimWorld, and others, and was selected among other games to be featured in the Museum of Modern Art to show the history of video gaming in 2012.
 The game has a cult following and an active online community.
-As there are no win conditions, every fortress or adventurer that isn't "retired", no matter how successful, is usually destroyed or defeated somehow.
-This prompted the community motto: "Losing is Fun!"
+As there are no win conditions, every fortress, no matter how successful, will eventually fall; this has prompted the community motto: "Losing is Fun!"

 Gameplay

 Overview and game modes

 Dwarf Fortress has three primary game modes which take place in worlds created by the player, where most of the elements are randomly generated.